Analysis | Could Congress let you seize this Russian oligarch’s yacht?

 But what if it were something else?
 What if it were also a way for you to get yourself a new Gulfstream?

-Buried in Article I, Section 8 of the U.S. Constitution is a federal power that will likely be unfamiliar to a layperson.
+Buried in Article I, Section 8 of the U.S. Constitution is a federal power that will probably be unfamiliar to a layperson.
 Among the powers granted Congress, it reads, is that to “grant Letters of Marque and Reprisal, and make Rules concerning Captures on Land and Water.”
 So what does that mean?
-It means that the federal government is authorized by the Constitution to issue documents (letters of marque) that empower private individuals to legally seize foreign vessels.
+It means the federal government is authorized by the Constitution to issue documents (letters of marque) that empower private individuals to legally seize foreign vessels.

 The practice of privateering, as it’s known, is largely archaic, having been banned by treaty in most countries in the 19th century.
 But at the time, the United States declined to sign on, worried that doing so would cut off one way in which its naval inferiority could be offset.
-Were there a war between the U.S. and a foreign power with a substantial fleet, we could make up some of the difference with the enemy by issuing letters of marque that provided bounties for those willing to engage and destroy foreign ships.
+Were there a war between the United States and a foreign power with a substantial fleet, we could make up some of the difference with the enemy by issuing letters of marque that provided bounties for those willing to engage and destroy foreign ships.
 In fact, this was a significant factor in the Revolutionary War, during which Britain lost more than 550 ships to American privateers.

 Over the past few decades, the idea of issuing letters of marque has been resuscitated on occasion, including by former Texas representative Ron Paul (R).
 After the 2001 terrorist attacks in New York and Washington, Paul proposed legislation that would allow privateers to “seize the person and property of Osama bin Laden and any other individual responsible for the terrorist attacks of Sept.
 11.”
 He later floated issuing letters of marque to target pirates operating off the coast of Somalia, more in keeping with the tool’s history of combating piracy.

-On Monday, Rep. Lance Gooden (R-Tex.) introduced the idea once again, in the context of the yachts and jets owned by those oligarchs.
+On Monday, Rep. Lance Gooden (R-Tex.) introduced the idea once again in the context of the yachts and jets owned by those oligarchs.
 In broad strokes, the theory is that the government would establish a system allowing private individuals to seize the vessels and, eventually, make them their own.
 So instead of that Ukrainian mechanic sinking his Russian boss’s yacht, he could theoretically have gotten some friends together, sailed it away from port and become its new owner.

 You can see how there might be some legal questions here.
-In an interview with The Post conducted over email, Gooden clarified some of his thinking — admitting that some questions were yet to be answered.
+In an interview with The Washington Post conducted over email, Gooden clarified some of his thinking — admitting that some questions were yet to be answered.

 “Russian yachts are moving quickly toward safe havens where they will be out of our reach,” Gooden said.
 “The United States and our allies must act quickly before it is too late, and we must use every tool available to ensure the enablers of Putin’s disgusting invasion are held accountable.”
 One advantage of the letters of marque, he noted, was that it posed less of a threat of amplifying tensions than if state resources were used to do so.
 It’s not the U.S. military capturing a plane owned by an ally of Putin; it’s a guy who was told by the government that if he seized the jet, he could keep it.